DashBookProject/Plotly-Dash/Bonus-Content/Components/sliders.md

 ```python
 slider = dcc.Slider(0, 20, 5, value=10)
 ```
-When using positional arguments, make sure you know the correct order (position) of each propery.
+When using positional arguments, make sure you know the correct order (position) of each property.
 You can use the [slider properties page](https://dash.plotly.com/dash-core-components/slider#slider-properties) in the Dash docs to see the order.
 Here's a print out

 > min (number; optional)...